Four years on, when my younger brother nominated me for the 25 Pushup Challenge, I felt even more apprehensive!

 In 2016, on Day 22 of my 22 Pushup Challenge (Facebook video), I showed off and did 44 pushups.
-Although I had struggled in the early days of the 2020 challenge, four years on, I tried to reprise my double-up finale and do 50 pushups on Day 25 (Facebook video).
+I struggled in the early days of the 2020 challenge.
+But four years on, I tried to reprise my double-up finale and do 50 pushups on Day 25 (Facebook video).
 I failed, falling flat on my face after the 49th.

 However, as I commented in the video, I got a hell of a lot closer to 50 pushups than I would have on Day 1.
 And with the extra pushups, I got to post a few more links to resources for PTSD, anxiety and depression than I did in 2016.

 But while I intend to keep going with my daily pushups (though 25, not 50!), I do hope no one nominates me for a 30, 50 or, heaven forbid, 100 Pushup Challenge!

 N.B.
 Here's another link to my earlier memoir piece shared on Tall And True, 22 Pushup Challenge for PTSD.

 A middle-aged dad and dog owner, Robert Fairhead is an editor and writer at Tall And True, and blogs on his eponymous website, RobertFairhead.com.

 His favourite pastimes include reading and writing, walking his dog, and watching Aussie Rules Football with his son.
 He is also a part-time dog trainer and runs classes at his local dog training club and through Robert's Responsible Dog Training.